AB-70/spm/README.md

-# spm
+# Simple Package Manager (spm)
-Simple Package Manager
+Base application providing runtime to modular JavaScript tools for day to day use.